LucasIBoczkowski/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
-I am Lucas Boczkowski, a Product Owner and Data Science enthusiast.
+I am Lucas Boczkowski, a Product Manager and Data Science enthusiast.
 This repository contains a collection of my projects showcasing my skills in software development, data analytics, data science, and natural language processing.

 ## Table of Contents